SharjeelSafdar/project14b-bookmarking-app-event-driven/README.md

 - A GraphQL API with [AWS AppSync](https://aws.amazon.com/appsync/) to interact with DynamoDB
 - Demonstrates CRUD operations using DynamoDB through the GraphQL API
 - Bookmarks are updated in real-time on any instance of web app with the help of AppSync subscriptions
+- The AppSync queries are performed synchronously with a DynamoDB data source.
+- The AppSync mutations are performed assynchronously.
+An HTTP data source simply puts the information about the mutation on [EventBridge](https://aws.amazon.com/eventbridge/) default bus.
+- EventBridge invokes a [Lambda](https://aws.amazon.com/lambda/) function which performs the actual mutation on the DynamoDB Table with the help of `aws-sdk`.
+- DynamoDB Streams are also enabled for our table.
+Any change in the table invokes another Lambda function which calls a mutation on AppSync called `mutationCompleted`.
+- The client listens for this mutation with an AppSync subscription called `onMutationCompleted` and updates the UI.
 - Uses [Amplify](https://amplify.com/) for GraphQL queries and mutations on client side
 - Bootstrapped with [GatsbyJS](https://www.gatsbyjs.com/)
 - Additionally, includes TypeScript support for gatsby-config, gatsby-node, gatsby-browser and gatsby-ssr files